-A degree in psychology helps you expand your knowledge of human behavior and sets the foundation for a wide range of immensely satisfying career options.
+A degree in psychology helps you expand your knowledge of human behavior and thus sets the foundation for a wide range of immensely satisfying career options.

 Substance Abuse Counseling

-As a substance abuse counselor you would work to help your clients who are addicted to alcohol or illegal drugs.
+As a substance abuse counselor, you would work to help your clients who are addicted to alcohol or illegal drugs.
 This can be a very demanding job as you will be interacting daily with addicts struggling with withdrawal symptoms.
-It takes a strong personality to be able to handle the difficult behaviors that recovering addicts typically demonstrate.
+Thus, it takes a strong personality to be able to handle the difficult behaviors that recovering addicts typically demonstrate.
 However, at the other end of the spectrum, this is one of the most rewarding careers.
 The joy of seeing your patients get over their addiction and go on to live productive lives can be unparalleled.

 Forensic psychologists operate within the intersection of psychology and the criminal justice system.
 They play a key role in assessing whether the accused was mentally unbalanced or sane at the time of committing the crime and if the accused is competent in standing trial.
 They do this through psychological questioning and testing.
 In addition to psychology, a forensic psychologist must also have extensive knowledge of the American justice system.

-School counselors work in all types of educational settings, where they are committed to the overall mental welfare of the students as well as the teaching faculty and other school staff.
+School counselors work in all types of educational settings, where they commit to the overall mental welfare of the students as well as the teaching faculty and other school staff.
 A large part of a school counselor’s job involves working with students having problems at home or in school.
 They discuss their concerns with the students’ parents or teachers and help them to address the situation.

 Clinical psychologists help clients of all ages who have varied mental or physical health issues that may range from depression and anxiety, eating disorders and learning disabilities to personal and family relationship problems, neurological disorders, and adjustment to physical disability.
 They work together with their clients over extended periods of time, helping them to manage their condition so they can go on to lead more independent, and satisfying lives.